🔥 PSPS Wildfire Season · California Battery Backup · 2026

 California Homeowners.

-Questions specific to solar battery backup in California — including NEM 3.0, PSPS, SMUD rebates, and how to choose the right battery for your home.
+Questions specific to solar battery backup in California — PSPS outage protection, NEM 3.0 savings, SMUD rebates, and how to choose the right battery for your home and utility territory.

 Solar alone — no. Standard grid-tied solar panels automatically shut off during a PSPS event or outage.
 This is a required safety measure so utility workers aren't endangered by live backfeed on downed lines.
 Solar + battery — yes.
 A home battery with island-mode configuration lets your system run independently from the grid.
 Your panels charge the battery during daylight and the battery powers your home through the night or multi-day outage.
 Battery options with island-mode capability include Tesla Powerwall, SolarEdge, and Enphase IQ Battery.
 See which battery fits your home →

-NEM 3.0 — also called the Solar Billing Plan — replaced NEM 2.0 for new California solar customers.
-The key change: the credit you earn for exporting solar to the grid is now based on a wholesale rate roughly 75–80% lower than what you pay to buy power back at peak hours.
+NEM 3.0 — also called the Solar Billing Plan — replaced NEM 2.0 for new California solar customers on PG&E, SCE, and SDG&E. The key change: the credit you earn for exporting solar to the grid is now based on a wholesale rate roughly 75–80% lower than what you pay to buy power back at peak hours.
 Under NEM 2.0 you got nearly dollar-for-dollar credit.
 Under NEM 3.0 that gap is much wider.
 A battery closes the gap entirely — by storing midday solar and discharging during the 4–9pm peak window, you self-consume at full retail value instead of exporting at wholesale.
-Every Kilowatt-hour you self-consume is worth 6x more than what you'd earn exporting it.
+Every kilowatt-hour you self-consume saves you 6x more than exporting it would earn.

 Yes — SMUD customers in Sacramento, Folsom, and Elk Grove qualify for up to $5,400 per Powerwall through the My Energy Optimizer Partner+ program ($500/kWh minus 20% holdback on 13.5 kWh).
 The household cap is $10,000.
 Two Powerwalls = up to $10,800 in rebates.
 Tesla Powerwall units also qualify for the Virtual Power Plant (VPP) program at $440/yr per unit ($110/quarter).
 Enroll within 90 days of Permission to Operate on the SSR rate.
 Rebate amounts are subject to change — always verify current amounts at smud.org.
 Full SMUD battery rebate details →

 All three are quality installed battery options — the right choice depends on your existing or planned solar system.
-Tesla Powerwall is the most popular choice for California homeowners — 13.5 kWh, whole-home backup, island mode, SMUD rebate and VPP eligible, Storm Watch auto-charging.
+Tesla Powerwall is the most popular choice for California homeowners — 13.5 kWh, whole-home backup, island mode, SMUD rebate and VPP eligible, Storm Watch auto-charging before PSPS events.
 SolarEdge Battery is DC-coupled and integrates natively with SolarEdge inverter systems for maximum efficiency — best if your system uses SolarEdge equipment.
-Enphase IQ Battery is AC-coupled and modular — works with any solar system including Enphase microinverters and allows you to start smaller and expand capacity later.
-We size all three options to your home and show you the comparison at time of quote.
+Enphase IQ Battery is AC-coupled and modular — works with any solar system including Enphase microinverters and allows you to start smaller and expand later.
+We size all three to your home and show you the comparison at time of quote.
 Get a free battery comparison →

 Yes — a battery can be added to most existing solar systems.
 The best option depends on your current inverter and equipment.
 Enphase IQ Battery is AC-coupled and the most flexible for retrofits — it works with virtually any existing solar system.
 Tesla Powerwall can also be retrofitted to most systems.
 SolarEdge Battery requires a SolarEdge inverter.
 We assess your existing equipment during the free estimate process and recommend the most compatible option.
 Adding a battery later is possible but typically costs more than bundling at initial installation — if you're planning to add one eventually, bundling now is almost always the better financial decision.

 The federal Residential Clean Energy Credit (ITC/25D) expired for individual homeowner expenditures after December 31, 2025.
 For installs placed in service on or after January 1, 2026 — which covers most current installations given typical 30–45 day timelines — the 30% tax credit is no longer available to homeowners directly.
 However, third-party owned systems (Prepaid Lease and PPAs) are structured so the third-party owner claims the commercial ITC through 2027 and passes the 30% discount directly to you at signing — with no tax filing required on your part.
-We show exactly how this works in your proposal.
 See your options →